For a long time, style-conscious guys on the hunt for luxury watches only had two options:

-In doing research for this post, I found that a lot of people shared my appreciation for the way Vincero watches look.
+In doing research for this post, I found that a lot of people shared my appreciation for the way Vincero timepieces look.

-But watch purists took issue with the horology (which sounds like it should be the study of prostitutes, but is, in fact, the study of watch mechanics).
+But purists in the watch world took issue with the horology (which sounds like it should be the study of prostitutes, but is, in fact, the study of watch mechanics).

-The watch aficionados over on reddit’s r/watches forum refer to Vincero as a “fashion watch,” a term they use derisively to describe watches that look good, but don’t have the impeccably crafted inner mechanics of some of the more expensive Swiss and Japanese watch brands.
+The watch aficionados over on reddit’s r/watches forum refer to Vincero as a “fashion watch,” a term they use derisively to describe a dress watch that looks good, but doesn’t have the impeccably crafted inner mechanics of some of the more expensive Swiss and Japanese watch brands.